 1/4 pound (110 g) tea

-#Maize is made from corn, which grew in abundance in the early colony and was very cheap.
+- Maize is made from corn, which grew in abundance in the early colony and was very cheap.
 The convicts ground the corn on the dreaded treadmill to make it into cornmeal, a bit like polenta.
+It was made into ‘hominy’, a type of porridge or gruel for breakfast, with sugar and salt added to make it palatable.
+If wheat flour was in short supply it was used for bread.

-While official reports said that the food was ‘nutritive and not insufficient to dispel “the quirks and chotchets” of a moderate appetite‘ (Sydney Gazette, June 6, 1827) there were lots of complaints about the quality of the food.
+Official reports said that the food was ‘nutritive and not insufficient to dispel “the quirks and chotchets” of a moderate appetite‘ (Sydney Gazette, June 6, 1827).
+Depending how many vegetables they had, and if they had access to fresh milk, the ration provided enough kilo-joules or calories for a labouring man (almost 14,000 Kj), but may not have been nutritionally sound.
+However there were lots of complaints about the quality of the food.

-George Cozens described the meals he was given when at the barracks in 1840:
+George Cozens described the meals the convicts were given at the barracks in 1840:

 ‘With regard to the rations served out to so many men they consisted of hominy breakfast, a thick substance they say is made from maize meal, well boiled in water, which when cool, forms a substantial food, one pound of brown bread, and half a pound of animal food; this formed the daily allowance to each person, if I might except the liquor termed soup, in which the fresh meat is boiled, with a slight sprinkling of cabbage leaf.’